Erin Clark // @eeclark3

 - All Region in the NCAA Southeast XC Championships in 2015 & 2016

 - 9x Sun Belt Conference Individual Champion in events including 3k, 5k & 10k

-- Appalachian State Female Athlete of the Year
+- Appalachian State Female Athlete of the Year in 2016

 - 3rd American and 9th overall at the Genworth VA 10-miler